 - a.
-Applications are taken at your local community action agency.
-If you are unsure where to apply, dial 2-1-1 or 800-244-7431, or visit humanrights.iowa.gov/dcaa.
-To prevent disconnection, you must contact the utility prior to disconnection of your service. - b.
+Contact the local community action agency in your area (see attached list) or visit humanrights.iowa.gov/dcaa/where-apply. - b.
 To avoid disconnection, you must apply for energy assistance or weatherization before your service is shut off.
 Notify your utility that you may be eligible and have applied for energy assistance.
 Once your service has been disconnected, it will not be reconnected based on approval for energy assistance. - c.
-Being certified eligible for energy assistance will prevent your service from being disconnected from November 1 through April 1.
+Being certified eligible for energy assistance will prevent your service from being disconnected from November 1 through April 1. - d.
+If you have additional questions, contact the Division of Community Action Agencies at the Iowa Department of Human Rights, Lucas State Office Building, 321 E. 12th St., Des Moines, IA 50319; telephone 515-281-3861.